Enryuuuuuu/embedded-journey/Week01_C_Fundamentals/day02_data_types/README.md

 ambiguity of size of integer in C language

-every different data type has a different memory size, such as integer use 4-8bytes of memory char use 1byte memory
+Every data type has a different memory size.
+For example, an integer uses 4-8 bytes of memory, while a char uses 1 byte.

-if we use a general int data type in C language such as int for your embedded system it might be cause a problem, because general int in C have a uncertian size. the size of general int in C depend on "natural word size". natural word size is a size of data that computer can proses data in that size with the most eficient way. for example:
+Using a general-purpose data type like int in an embedded system can cause problems, because the int type has an uncertain size in C. the size of a standard int in C depends on the processor's 'natural word size'.
+The natural word size is the amount of data that a CPU can process most efficiently in a single operation. for example:

 - in the old 16bit microcontroller int is only 2 bytes in size.
-2 bytes is come from 16bit, that we know 1 byte is 8 bit, so 16 bit is equal to 2 bytes
+2 bytes is comes from 16bit, that we know 1 byte is 8 bit, so 16 bit is equal to 2 bytes
 - in newest 32bit microcontroller int is 4 bytes in size.
-4 bytes is come from 32bit, that we know 1 byte is 8 bit, so 32 bit is equal to 4 bytes
+4 bytes is comes from 32bit, that we know 1 byte is 8 bit, so 32 bit is equal to 4 bytes

-this inconsistency of int size is not a weakness of c language. this was created on purpose to make c language code fast in every devices.
+This inconsistency is not a weakness of the C language; it was created intentionally to make C code performant on any device.

-to handle this, we can use a stdint.h header. this header file provide a several type of data integer that consisten in size no matter how much natural word size of our device.
+to handle this, we can use a stdint.h header.
+This header file provides several integer data types that are consistent in size no matter how much natural word size of our device.

 ==================================================================
 How to print sizeof

 %z is usually used with another specifier like d or u --> %zd or %zu.

-the function of %z is for show value of size_t data type
+The purpose of the %z format specifier is to display the value of a size_t data type.

 size_t data type is a unsigned integer in c language that used for define object size(result from sizeof operator)